bionanopatterning/Pom/docs/exploring_the_results.rst

    pom browse

-Finally, pom browse will start the data browsing application.
+Finally, pom browse will start launch data browsing application.
 The IP address of the host is printed in the terminal; navigate here in a browser to explore the segmentation results.